 Miami Tries To Make Vaccinations Easy: 'Wherever People Are That's Where We Will Be'

-On a recent Monday morning, Miami International Airport looked hectic with people rushing to their flights.
+On a recent Monday morning, Miami International Airport looked hectic as people rushed to their flights.
 You could hear baggage claim announcements, passengers frantically asking about the zone for their international flights and personnel directing them.
 But airport staff and some travelers were stepping away from the chaos to get a COVID-19 vaccine.

-Nearby, at a podium, Miami-Dade County Mayor Daniella Levine Cava spoke during a press conference about offering vaccines here to make it easy.
+Nearby, Miami-Dade County Mayor Daniella Levine Cava spoke during a press conference about offering vaccines here to make it easy.

 "It's pop up, pop up — wherever people are that's where we will be to make sure that no one has an excuse to not take the shot," she said.

 In most of the U.S., the initial scramble to get a coronavirus vaccine is over, so the campaign to convince or reach those who haven't gotten shots yet continues to ramp up.
-People who study infectious disease worry that the numbers for first doses are slowing down, so efforts are underway to convince more people to roll up their sleeves in the state's largest county, Miami-Dade.
+People who study infectious disease worry that the numbers for first doses are slowing down, so efforts are underway to persuade more people to roll up their sleeves in Miami-Dade, the state's largest county.

-Outside of the airport, near lines of parked yellow cabs, you could hear Haitian Creole and dominos being slammed onto a table.
+Outside the airport, near lines of parked yellow cabs, you could hear Haitian Creole spoken and dominoes being slammed onto a table.

 He had tried before to get a shot but one site ran out of vaccines and another had already closed.